-Ultra Minimally Invasive Spine Surgery
+Ultra-Minimally Invasive Spine Surgery

-What is the Goal of Ultra Minimally Invasive Spine Surgery?
+What Is the Goal of Ultra-Minimally Invasive Spine Surgery?

 The overall goal of ultra-minimally invasive spine surgery is to utilize the least invasive procedure to alleviate pain before considering more invasive surgery.